sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma.md

     - Administrative scripts
 level: high
 ```

 **Key Components**

 - Tags - Includes the MITRE Attack mappings
 - Log Source - Defines the type of log data this rule is written for
-- Detection - Provides the the core of the rule by including the syntax that the rule will alert on
+- Detection - Provides the core of the rule by including the syntax that the rule will alert on
-- Fields - Lists the field names that will be queried for the detection syntax
+- Fields - Lists the field names that will be queried in the detection syntax
-- Level - Sets a user defined rating on the severity if this rule is triggered
+- Level - Sets a user-defined rating on the severity if this rule is triggered

 Below is the rule after it has been converted to ElastAlert format.